TL;DR

 - Incorrectly Declaring Medical History: Accidentally forgetting to mention a consultation for symptoms (even if no diagnosis was given) can be grounds for an insurer to reject a future claim.
 A broker helps you navigate this declaration process correctly.

 - The "New for Old" Switching Trap: Many people switch insurers at renewal to get a cheaper premium without advice.
 This resets their underwriting, meaning any condition they claimed for or had symptoms of with their old insurer is now a "pre-existing condition" and excluded by the new one.
-A broker can manage this process using "Continued Personal Medical Exclusions" (CPME) underwriting to ensure continuous cover.
+A broker can manage this process using "Continued Personal Medical Exclusions" (CPME) underwriting to help support continuous cover.

 The UK Private Health Insurance Market: Key Insurers & Considerations